⚔️

 event

-The Battle of Uhud (625 CE) was the second major military engagement between the Muslim community of Medina and the Meccan Quraysh tribe, serving as a crucial test of faith, discipline, and resilience for the early Muslim community.
+The Battle of Uhud (625 CE) was a major encounter between the Muslim community of Medina and the Quraysh of Mecca.
+It taught the early Muslim community lasting lessons about discipline, patience, and trust in Allah after a painful setback.

 3